liobaberndt/CPNS/README.md

 - VariationalLaplace: Julia toolbox for variational Bayesian inference (Variational Laplace) for nonlinear dynamical systems.

 ### 2) Lab Paper branches
-For many papers/preprints, we create a **dedicated branch** containing the manuscript and exact code used to generate the main results/figures.
+For many papers/preprints, we create a **dedicated branch** containing the manuscript and code.

 ---